Dabomstew/universal-pokemon-randomizer/README.md

 * Anything that's just pure refactoring, unless you have very good reasoning for its inclusion.
 Sorry, but you will need to convince me that it's necessary.
 * Code that is blatantly stolen from somewhere else without appropriate credit.
+///////////////////////////////////////////////////////////////////////////////

+# Changes made by W.Harer
+added a feature that attempts to conserve evolution rules when randomizing trainer pokemon, I limited this to only fix level up/evolutionary stone evolutions but if there are others you wanted included let me know, and I'll see if I can implement it in a balanced fashion